Category: Perak

 D.R.
 Seenivasagam Park

 Visiting D.R.
 Seenivasagam Park is like stepping into a calm oasis right in the middle of the city.
-With its wide open lawns, shady jogging paths, and a tranquil lake framed by bamboo groves, the park feels welcoming to everyone—families, joggers, cyclists, and travelers alike.
+With its wide-open lawns, shady jogging paths, and a tranquil lake framed by bamboo groves, the park feels welcoming to everyone—families, joggers, cyclists, and travelers alike.
 The Japanese Garden adds a touch of elegance, while the playgrounds and cycling zone keep the atmosphere lively.
 Whether you’re looking to relax, exercise, or simply enjoy fresh air, the park offers a genuine slice of Ipoh’s charm that makes it worth adding to your travel plans.

 Must Visit Mosques